 6) You become confused and disoriented

-Oh yeah, you are saying...been there done all of those things and you're back to square one....still don't have any color ideas?
-Let’s start at the beginning;
+Alright...been there done all of those things and you're back to square one....still don't have any color ideas?
+Then let’s start at the beginning;

 Driving around and looking at homes is actually a good idea to get started.
 It will give you a general feel for what is being done in your neighborhood.
 While you may not want to be a “copy cat”, it is generally a good idea to stay within the accepted standards of your town.
 This is especially true if you are thinking about selling your home.